-The Council's revenue and capital budgets were allocated between seven Directorates with other budgets being managed corporately.
-The Council's net revenue budget for 2023/24 was £955.7m.
+The Council's revenue and capital budgets were allocated between eight Directorates with other budgets being managed corporately.
+The Council's net revenue budget for 2024/25 was set to nil, with the £225.9m budgeted overspend being funded through Exceptional Financial Support (EFS).